7 Top-Rated Tourist Attractions in Fort Lauderdale

 Located on the Atlantic Coast, 23 miles north of Miami, Fort Lauderdale is a predominantly residential resort city with a Venice-like series of canals and waterways.

-Everglades Holiday Park is noted for the opportunity to glide over the river on an airboat and watch educational 'gator' shows.
-Visitors will enjoy camping and boating activities while visiting Everglades Holiday Park.
+Everglades Holiday Park is noted for the opportunity to glide over the everglades on an airboat and watch educational 'gator' shows.
+Episodes of Animal Planet's "Gator Boys" have been filmed at this location.